ShawnDriscoll/diceroll/docs/source/preface.rst

 **Preface**
 ===========

-With the release of **diceroll 2.3**, I wanted to learn something new in regards to Python.
+Back during the release of **diceroll 2.2**, I wanted to learn something new in regards to Python.
 Even though I use 2.5.4, there is still a lot about it that I have never delved into.
 Sphinx was something I had not really paid any mind to in the past.
 It was yet another one of those *need to know only* things about Python.
 Some things I'd get around to learning only when I had to, but only if it was part of something else that I had taken an interest in doing.